Board of Governors

 Beechwood Park benefits from a committed and experienced Board of Governors who support the Head and the Senior Leadership Team with the strategic direction of the School

-I have been a Governor of Beechwood Park for 6 years serving as Deputy-Chair and Chair of the Pastoral Care & Welfare Committee.
+I have been on the Board of Governors at Beechwood Park for 6 years serving as Deputy-Chair and Chair of the Pastoral Care & Welfare Committee.
 In my role, I oversee Boarding and the Early Years Foundation Stage (EYFS).
 I am a past parent of the school; my eldest left Beechwood at 11+ and is reading Maths at Balliol College, Oxford.
 My two sons left at 13+ and are now at Harrow.
 I read Law at Bristol University and was called to the Bar in 1995.
 After a career in Family Law I am now a part-time specialist adviser to the Citizens Advice Bureau.
 I spend all my spare time watching cricket, football and rugby.

 I became a Governor at Beechwood Park in June 2018 when I moved to Hertfordshire, having been a Governor for five years at my local school in Surrey.
 I have an Honours degree in Philosophy & Literature and an MBA from Cranfield, and I am a great believer in the power of education to help people to lead fulfilled and happy lives.